-When you aim for fat loss then your protein intake should be higher which will prevent the muscle loss.
+When you aim for fat loss then your protein intake should be higher which will prevent muscle loss.

-Aiming for Weight Loss means decreased fitness, decreased strength, poor performance, early ageing, reduced immunity, no desired shape whereas if you aim for fat loss, you would get improved fitness level, greater strength, good performance, delayed ageing, reduced risk of diseases, achieve desired shape.
+Aiming for Weight Loss means decreased fitness, decreased strength, poor performance, early aging, reduced immunity, no desired shape whereas if you aim for fat loss, you would get improved fitness level, greater strength, good performance, delayed aging, reduced risk of diseases, achieve desired shape.

 Fat loss is always healthier than weight loss.
 Fat loss is more attractive than weight loss.
-Always aim for fat loss rather than weight loss at it comes with lot of benefits and lasts longer.
+Always aim for the fat loss rather than weight loss at it comes with a lot of benefits and lasts longer.
 Please comment below.